benaug/Jolly-Seber-N-Prior-DA/README.md

 N_0=M-N^{\mathrm{super}}.
 $$

-To describe the allocation of the $M$ augmented indices, define the entry-occasion variable
+To describe the allocation of the $M$ indices, define the entry-occasion variable

 $$
 e_i \in \{0,1,\ldots,G\},